 A Dog's Stress Level is Analogous to Rising Water

-Our goal as dog owners is to keep our dog's heads above water.
-If your dog is struggling with over-threshold reactions and you're having trouble discerning what their triggers are, or if it seems like they climb the ladder so quickly that there are none, try bringing a qualified force-free professional in to help you assess the case.
+Our goal as dog guardians is to keep our dog's heads above water.
+If your dog is struggling with over-threshold reactions and you're having trouble discerning what their triggers are, or if it seems like they climb the ladder so quickly that there aren't really any warning signals, try bringing a qualified force-free professional in to help you assess the case.